ecmwf/ecflow/docs/overview.rst

    This executable is the server.
 It is responsible for scheduling the jobs and responding to ecflow_client requests.

 -  :ref:`ecflow.so <python_api>`: Python interface.
-This shared library provide the python API for creating the suite definition and communication with the server.
+This shared library provides the python API for creating the suite definition and communication with the server.

 **ecFlow** runs as a server receiving requests from clients.
 CLI, GUI, and suite jobs are clients.
 Communication is based on TCP/IP.
-Note that ecFlow is a scheduler sand is not a queuing system such as NQS, SGE, Load leveler, or PBS.
-However, it can submit to queuing systems.
+Note that ecFlow is a scheduler and is not a queuing system such as NQS, SGE, Load leveler, or PBS.
+However, it can submit jobs to queuing systems.

 History
 =======